Zahid295/History-of-Albert-Einstein/README.md

 - As a first time user, I want to discover the life events of Albert Einstein.
 - As a first time user, I want to learn the scientific works of Albert Einstein.
 - As a first time user, I am looking for pictures of Albert Einstein and his Qoutes.

+##### Returner user goals

+- As a returner user, I want to quickly discovery a method to contact.
+- As a returner user, I want to follow this website on social media to get latest content.
+- As a returner user, I want to sign up for newsletter.